bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build_and_deploy.md

 As described in the [Bonita Living Application Deployer documentation](livingapp_deploy.md), it is possible to pass to the deployer a _deployment descriptor file_.
 This file must be called _deploy.json_ and be at the root of the application archive.
 The deployment descriptor file is used to specify which resources have to be deployed, and with which policy.
 It is an alternative way to select a sub part of the application archive to deploy.
 An interesting way to use it is to store some deployment descriptor files in your Bonita repository, one for each 'build and deploy' scenario you want to perform.
-Between the build and the deploy  phase, just move the fine deployment descriptor at the root of your application archive, as described above.
+Between the build and the deploy phase, just move the deployment descriptor file at the root of your application archive, as described above.
 ::: warning
 The format of the deployment descriptor file is not friendly to use.
 It might evolve in further versions.
 :::